rcghpge/pymo/docs/pymo-framework.md

-# Pymo Architecture and Framework
+# PyMo Architecture and Framework
 This is an initial draft of PyMo.

 # Optimal Approach for FFI with Python